Liuzhe30/EMO/README.md

 Note:
 - If the number of training data samples used for fine-tuning is less than 200, the script will throw an exception.
 We recommend using our pre-trained parameters directly.
 - The parameter [tissue] is only used for distinguishing different tissues (no actual function) and can be removed in the script.
+- When using the preprocessing scripts and the parameters of EMO to process and predict on your own dataset, place all **Reference Allele** to the "before mutation" input branch for hg38 sequence alignment.
-- When fine-tuning with your own dataset, place all **Effect Allele** uniformly to one side of the mutation input branch (before mutation/after mutation) for data alignment of the representation learning.
+- When fine-tuning with your own dataset, place all **Effect Allele** to one side of the mutation input branch (before mutation/after mutation) for data alignment of the representation learning.

 ## Processed training dataset and model weights
 |model|trained weights|parameter|processed training data|test data|